npejo/npejo.github.io/about.md

 My name is **Nikola Pejoski**,
 I'm full stack web developer with more than 7 years of experience.
-In the last 3 years I have specialized in frontend technologies.
+In the vast set of languages, frameworks and tools that I have been working with in this period, the last 3 years I have specialized in frontend technologies.

-I feel like home when I'm writing Javascript, PHP, CSS, HTML and SQL.

-In general, my professional interests include software architecture and design, performance optimization.

 I like to write software that looks good from both perspectives, for the users and for other developers.
+In general, the fields in which I like to extend my professional knowledge are software architecture and design, performance optimization and data analysis.

 For more details about my background and portfolio please check my [LinkedIn profile]({{ site.social.linkedin.url }})